EVENTS CALENDAR

 Event Details

-Department of Medicine, Division of Cardiology, University of British Columbia, Kelowna, British Columbia, Canada
+Dr. Kevin Pistawka, MD, Cardiologist, Medical Director, Central Okanagan Association for Cardiac Health, Department of Medicine, Division of Cardiology, University of British Columbia, Kelowna, British Columbia, Canada

-School of Nursing, Faculty of Health and Social Development, University of British Columbia Okanagan
+Dr. Kathy Rush, PhD, RN, Professor, School of Nursing, Faculty of Health and Social Development, UBC Okanagan

-Sheryl Sargent, Patient Perspective
+Sheryl Sargent, MSW, Patient Partner

 Moderator